-A physician may not enter into an affiliation with a commercial entity such as consulting or membership on an advisory board unless the affiliation conforms to the following principles:

-- 1. The affiliation does not compromise the physician's integrity. - 2.
-The affiliation does not conflict with the physician's obligations to his or her patients. - 3.
-Affiliations and/or other relationships with commercial entities are fully disclosed in all relevant situations such as lectures, articles and reports.
+- 7. A physician may not enter into an affiliation with a commercial entity, such as consulting or membership on an advisory board unless the affiliation conforms to the following principles: - The affiliation does not compromise the physician's integrity. - The affiliation does not conflict with the physician's obligations to his or her patients.